 Basis of Award

-Academic record, travel experience, statement, portfolio
+Academic record, travel proposal, statement, portfolio

 Nicole Lasko, Architecture Program Coordinator